themesberg/flowbite/content/components/modal.md

 ## Static modal

-Use the `data-fb-modal-backdrop="static"` data attribute to prevent the modal from closing when clicking outside the element.
+Use the `data-fb-modal-backdrop="static` data attribute to prevent the modal from closing when clicking outside of it.
+This can be used with situations where you want to force the user to choose an option such as a cookie notice or when taking a survey.

 {{< example class="dark:bg-gray-800" github="components/modal.md" show_dark=true >}}
 <!-- Modal toggle -->